bytewizer/blueswireless/src/Bytewizer.TinyCLR.Drivers.Blues.Notecard/README.md

-# Bytewizer.TinyCLR.Drivers.Blues.Notecard
+# Blues Wireless for TinyCLR OS

   A TinyCLR library for communicating with the [Blues Wireless Notecard](https://blues.io/) over I²C.
 This library works on any [GHI Electronics SITCore Microcontroller](https://www.ghielectronics.com), and can be installed from the Nuget Package Manager.

 ## Getting Started

+This <a href="https://docs.ghielectronics.com/software/tinyclr/getting-started.html">getting started guide</a> will walk you through the setup of your development machine.
 We encourage users to play with the samples and test programs.
 See the working [playground](https://github.com/bytewizer/blueswireless/tree/master/playground) for an example of how to use the packages.
 The [unit tests](https://github.com/bytewizer/blueswireless/tree/master/tests) also includes many working examples.

 ## Example Usage